pyanno4rt/pyanno4rt/docs/installation.md

 	<li> ipython (>=8.22.2) </li>
 	<li> seaborn (>=0.13.2) </li>
 </ul>
 We are using Python version 3.11.6 with the Spyder IDE version 5.4.5 for development.
-For optimization, the package integrates external local and global solvers, where the L-BFGS-B algorithm from SciPy acts as default and fallback if IPOPT is not available to import.
-IPOPT is the only (optional) third-party dependency (you can find the respective tarballs and instructions for installation under pyanno4rt/optimization/solvers). <br><br>
+For optimization, the package integrates external local and global solvers, where the L-BFGS-B algorithm from SciPy acts as default. <br><br>